lawmurray/Birch/numbirch/README.md

 In addition to the requirements for the default backend, the CUDA backend requires [CUDA](https://developer.nvidia.com/cuda-downloads) and a custom build of [jemalloc](http://jemalloc.net/).
 It may also require a more recent version of Eigen compatible with your version of CUDA.

+#### 1. Build jemalloc

-For the custom build of jemalloc, run, from within the `jemalloc` directory (or the source directory of a separate jemalloc source package):
+Run, from within the `jemalloc` directory (or the source directory of a separate jemalloc source package):

 ```
 ./configure --disable-initial-exec-tls --disable-documentation \
     --with-jemalloc-prefix=numbirch_ \
     --with-install-suffix=_numbirch
 make
-sudo make install
+make install
 ```

 Replace `./configure` with `./autogen.sh` if the former does not exist.
+If installing system wide, the last command may require `sudo`.

 The options `--with-jemalloc-prefix=numbirch` and `--with-install-suffix=_numbirch` are critical and no other values should be used; NumBirch and some dependencies are hard-coded to work with these values.

+#### 2. Install the `nvcc_wrapper` script

+The `nvcc_wrapper` script is a thin wrapper around `nvcc` that resolves some incompatibilites between it and the GNU Autotools, specifically around command-line options that lead to incorrect dependency detection and shared library behavior.
+It must be installed somewhere on your `$PATH` but *outside* the NumBirch source directory to work correctly.
+It is, however, only required for building NumBirch; developers who expect to rebuild NumBirch frequently may like to install it to a permanent location, users who expect to rebuild infrequently may like to install to a temporary location instead:

+    mkdir $HOME/tmpbin
+    export OLDPATH=$PATH
+    export PATH=$HOME/tmpbin:$OLDPATH
+    cp nvcc_wrapper $HOME/tmpbin/.

+#### 3. Install NumBirch

-Finally, back in the root directory of the NumBirch sources, build NumBirch with the CUDA backend:
+Finally, in the root directory of the NumBirch sources, build NumBirch with the CUDA backend:

 ```
 ./bootstrap
 ./configure --enable-cuda
 make
-sudo make install
+make install
 ```

+If installing system wide, the last command may require `sudo`.

+#### 4. Clean up

+If you installed `nvcc_wrapper` to a temporary location, you may now clean up:

+    rm $HOME/tmpbin/nvcc_wrapper
+    rmdir $HOME/tmpbin
+    export PATH=$OLDPATH

 ### From source: oneAPI backend

+!!! attention
-@attention The oneAPI backend is neither complete nor working at the moment.
+    The oneAPI backend is neither complete nor working at the moment.

 The oneAPI requires the [Intel oneAPI Base Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html#gs.g8tsv3).
 Once installed, run